ConceptSafetySystems/pt-summary/README.md

-#Pivotal Tracker - Projects summary report (written by Kelvin Leung for Locatrix Communications)
+#Pivotal Tracker - Projects summary report
 ---
+Written by Kelvin Leung for Locatrix Communications

 #### This python script is used to fetch all your current tasks of each project that you are involved in
 * Only current tasks will be fetched.